 JIT production faces constant costs for parts.
 If costs increase, the company’s profit margins will drop.

-Pressures of time
+Pressures of Time

 Time is of the essence in JIT production.
 Companies that implement the system face significant pressures of time.
 The scheduling can affect the cost of goods sold, too.
 The company has no guarantee it will get the best price when buying raw materials from a supplier.

-Cost of local sourcing
+Cost of Local Sourcing

 Part of JIT production’s efficiency lies in reliance on local suppliers so that it can power forward with production and get items out to customers sooner.
 For different reasons, sourcing locally can cost more.
 Unfortunately, for a manufacturer working with a JIT model, this pursuit of reliability and efficiency can eat into their profits.

-Acts of nature
+Acts of Nature

 Acts of nature that interfere with the flow of goods can bring production to a halt.
 Ultimately, this is a risk that many manufacturing businesses face, whether they’re implementing a JIT model or otherwise.